pypa/pip/docs/html/reference/pip_install.rst

 Wheel Cache
 ^^^^^^^^^^^

-Pip will read from the subdirectory ``wheels`` within the pip cache directory and use any packages found there.
+pip will read from the subdirectory ``wheels`` within the pip cache directory and use any packages found there.
 This is disabled via the same ``--no-cache-dir`` option that disables the HTTP cache.
 The internal structure of that is not part of the pip API.
 As of 7.0, pip makes a subdirectory for